salman3758/operating_systems_lab/Lab-4/Readme.md

 # Use ' gcc 4.24.c -pthread ' to compile the C file and similarly other C files.
-# The compiled files with .out extension are also provided.
+The compiled files are also provided.
 <br><br>
 # 4.24
 Value of Pi is calculated using the monte carlo technique, which involoves randomization.
 Threads are used for the implementation of algorithm.